Thursday, May 30, 2024

 • Docetaxel (injection) - slows cancer growth

-• Abiraterone acetate (tablets) - further lowers testosterone
+• Abiraterone acetate (tablets) - hormone (testosterone) blocker

 • Prednisone (tablets) - a steroid which decreases inflammation and slows down an overactive immune system